BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #endif
 ```

+I excluded the root and the tail node definitions and the iterators (const aand non-const) of the DCG intensionally.
+[The persistent DAG repository](https://github.com/BarisAlbayrakIEEE/PersistentDAG.git) describes these issues in detail.
+**Its worth to note only that the relations of both the root and the tail nodes are runtime dependent.**
+Hence, the descendants of the root node and the ancestors of the tail node
+should be treated with the high level FP functions (i.e. with_type_container and with_type_object).

 **DCG node state enumeration: enum_DCG_node_states**\
 The node state data management is the most important responsibility of the DCG in order for the user to follow the states of the SAs and SCs.
 Below are the possible states for a DCG node: